per-garden/imager/README.md

  - bundle exec rake db:setup

 Downloaded images are stored into feeds, providing normalised images to clients.
 At least one feed is required.
 Create feed using the Rails console.
-E.g. `Feed.create(name: 'default', count: 20, geometry: '640x420')`
+E.g. `Feed.create(name: 'default', count: 20, geometry: '640x420')`.
+For each feed note that a corresponding (named exactly as your feed) directory must exist, both on your Google Drive and in your local download directory.

 # Usage